-MR BARR (Kurrajong-Chief Minister, Minister for Economic Development and Minister for Tourism and Trade) (10.06): I rise this morning to highlight the joint investment in the new Canberra Convention and Entertainment Centre precinct-a project that will help to shape the future of our territory, and a project supported by joint funding from the ACT and federal Labor governments.
+MR BARR (Kurrajong-Chief Minister, Minister for Economic Development and Minister for Tourism and Trade) (10.06): I rise this morning to highlight the joint investment in the new Canberra Convention and Entertainment Centre precinct-a project that will help shape the future of our territory; a project supported by joint funding from the ACT and federal Labor governments.
 For too long, Canberra has been overlooked when it comes to federal infrastructure investment.
-Pleasingly, that era is now behind us.
+Pleasingly, that era is behind us now.